 Gifted and talented young people need opportunities for growth.
 Some of those needs are being met by The Center through such programs as Super Saturdays, Camp Explore, Camp Innovate, SCATS, and VAMPY.
 But there’s so much more we’d like to do for teachers and for students.
-If you would like to support The Center, contact Dr. Julia Roberts, Executive Director of The Center for Gifted Studies, or Haley Ashley, Donor Experience Officer.
+If you would like to support The Center, contact Dr. Julia Roberts, Executive Director of The Center for Gifted Studies, or Haley Ashley, Director of Philanthropy and Alumni Engagement.

 The interest is there; the need is there; and, with your help, the programs will be there as well!